 - PTV Split The carrier flow is split in the injection port with the bulk going out the split vent.
 The split vent remains open all the time. - PTV Splitless Closes the split vent during injection to drive all the sample into the column.
 Splitless times of about 1 minute are typical. - PTV Large Volume Eliminates the solvent before the sample enters the column. - CT Split Performs traditional isothermal split operation.
 The carrier flow is split in the injection port with the bulk going out the split vent.
-The split vent remains open all the time. - CT Splitless Performs traditional isothermal splitless operation.
+The split vent remains open all the time. - CT Split w/surge Same as Split but can also program a surge during an injection.
+Surge starts at Prep Run and continues until the surge duration time is finished.
+Surge is further defined in next group of controls. - CT Splitless Performs traditional isothermal splitless operation.
 The split vent is closed during injection to drive all the sample into the column.
 Splitless times of about 1 minute are typical. - CT Splitless w/surge Same as Splitless but can also program a surge during an injection.
 Surge starts at Prep Run and continues until the surge duration time is finished.
 Surge is further defined in next group of controls.

-• On-Column - Uses the PTV injector as an On-Column injector.
+On-Column - Uses the PTV injector as an On-Column injector.
 The injector heats with an automatic temperature rate emulating the oven temperature.
 When using this technique, set the initial oven temperature below the solvent boiling point.